arneetsingh/laravel-customsort/README.md

 ## Usage

 #### Model
-Use the `HasCustomSortTrait` trait in your model you want to have the ability of sorting manually.
+Use the `CanCustomSort` trait in your model you want to have the ability of sorting manually.
 ```php
 <?php